devenkoppala/Deven-s-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wHJjRqvzGj0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My project is the CNC Pen Plotter, it is basically a drawing machine
+My project is the CNC Pen Plotter, it is basically a drawing machine.
+For my first milestone, I completed the assembly of the project
 - It utilizes Stepper and servo motors to move a pulley belt around so the machine can move around an XY plane and draw
-- I finished all the assembly and am now moving on to the software aspect of it
+- Has acrylic pedestals and mounts that hold up the motors and have slots to tighten the rails
-- I faced some challenges with the nuts as some parts aren't tight enough as I want them
+- Some challenges with the nuts as some parts aren't tight enough as I want them and were able to move around
-- I plant to test some of he g-codes that were given with the project then create my own
+- Afterwards, I plan to test some of the g-codes that were given with the project and then create my own

 # Starter Project